saniya2912/TicTacToe/README.md

 # TicTacToe
-This is a simple game of TicTacToe with some added features.
+#This is a simple game of TicTacToe with some added features

 ## How to play
 #Player 1 = Purple rectangle